-Lizzo and Missy Elliott Join Forces To Create Scorching-Hot Anthem ‘Tempo’
+Lizzo And Missy Elliott Join Forces To Create Scorching-Hot Anthem, ‘Tempo’

 Lizzo and iconic rapper Missy Elliott released a new song to empower curvy women.

-The singer/rapper’s song “Tempo” is the third single released from her much-anticipated Cuz I Love You album, which will be released in April 19, according to Billboard.
+The singer/rapper’s song, “Tempo,” is the third single released from her much-anticipated Cuz I Love You album, which will be released on April 19, according to Billboard.
 The song is the Houston-born artist’s first collaboration with Elliott, which is something she said she always wished for, as she grew up admiring the rapper.

 “2 years ago I met my hero.
 I played her my music, she threw beats at me as I freestyled.
 It was fun and life-changing—10 years ago if you told me I’d rap w/ Missy Elliott, I’d think that was impossible…so we took selfies because I thought I’d never see her again,” she recalls in a lengthy Instagram post.
 “I never posted these pictures because they were just for me.. a secret I held close to my heart.
 But also… deep down inside I knew one day we’d have something even more special than a selfie.
 Today is that day.”

-The collaboration includes a massive guitar riff at the beginning of the song, with Elliott stating she’s “been waiting” for a song like “Tempo” Lizzo then sets the tone of the song being an ode to plus-size women, rapping lyrics like “thick thighs save lives” and Missy offering a bit of nostalgia by saying “All the fly girls head to the dance floor/ Kitty cat, kitty cat, prrr/ All the thick girls down on the flrrr.”
+The collaboration includes a massive guitar riff at the beginning of the song, with Elliott stating she’s “been waiting” for a song like “Tempo.”
+Lizzo then sets the tone of the song being an ode to plus-size women, rapping lyrics like “thick thighs save lives” and Missy offering a bit of nostalgia by saying “All the fly girls head to the dance floor/ Kitty cat, kitty cat, prrr/ All the thick girls down on the flrrr.”

 ????
 BEST NEW MUSIC